rendered-obsolete/rendered-obsolete.github.io/_posts/2020/2020-6-13-pwsh_remote.md

 ```

 In the above, `$Input` is an [automatic variable](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_automatic_variables#input) containing stdin (from `< $HOME/.ssh/id_rsa.pub`).

+Permissions must be set accordingly ([SO](https://stackoverflow.com/questions/16212816/setting-up-openssh-for-windows-using-public-key-authentication/50502015#50502015)):

+- References to OpenSSHUtils should be ignored because it's deprecated
+1. Right-click `authorized_keys`, __Properties > Security > Advanced__
+1. Click __Disable Inheritance__, and "Convert inherited permissions into explicit permissions on this object" if prompted
+1. Remove all permissions _EXCEPT_ for `SYSTEM` and yourself, both of which should have __Full control__
+1. In `$env:ProgramData\ssh\sshd_config` remove `Match Group administrators` lines, and `Restart-Service sshd`

 Test you can connect from Linux/Mac client to Windows host without inputting password:
 ```powershell